openwisp/django-swappable-models/README.md

 ```

 Suppose further that you want to allow the user to subclass either or both of
-these models and supplement them with their own implementations.
+these models and supplement them with their own additional fields.
 You could use
 Abstract classes (e.g. `BaseParent` and `BaseChild`) for this, but then you
 would either need to: